alexarciniaga/ntt_howdy/README.md

 ## Build Instructions
 In the command line, navigate to the folder containing this project.

-install Gulp inline css
+Install Node Dependencies
 ---
     npm install --save-dev gulp-inline-css
 ---

-Run gulp to build index.html with inlined css.
-The file will be output to /build
+Run Gulp
 ---
     gulp
 ---

+ This will build the index.html with inlined css.
+The file will be output to /build